 Create will under no circumstances access or use any Data Within Your Control except as detailed in this Addendum, necessary for us to maintain and provide the Services or if required to do so by the Law or an appropriate Governing Body.

 3.4 Create as the Data Controller

-Please note that if we provide any information to you, in which we are the Data Controller of, that relates to your Website (i.e Your End Users activity on your site) then you receive that information as a separate Data Controller and how you handle that data needs to be in compliance with the EU Data Protection Laws.
+Please note that if we provide any information to you, in which we are the Data Controller of, that relates to your Website (i.e Your End Users activity on your site) then you receive that information as a separate Data Controller and how you handle that data needs to be in compliance with the UK Data Protection Laws.
 When Create process Personal Data as a Data Controller, you agree to the fact that this Addendum does not create a joint-controller relationship between you and us.

 4.1 How we will Process Data as the Processor

 We will process Data Within Your Control in accordance with this Addendum as well as the actions required of us as instructed by you in Your Account.
 You agree that this Addendum, and the actions taken and thus instructions given by you within Your Account are your complete and final instructions to us in relation to the Data Within Your Control.

 We will immediately inform you if we feel that your instructions infringe on the applicable UK Data Protection Law or for any reason, we are unable to carry out your instructions.
 If your instructions prevent us from complying with the applicable laws, we will notify you.
 However, we will not notify you when such disclosure is forbidden by applicable law on the important grounds of public interest.